How to Get Sole Custody in Arizona

 - What Types of Child Custody Are There in Arizona

 - What Visitation or Parenting Time Schedules do Judges Order in Arizona

 - Who Has Custody of Children When a Divorce is Filed in Arizona

 - Who Is the Best Child Custody Lawyer in Arizona

 - Withholding Child From Custodial Parent in Arizona

 - Contesting Relocation of a Child When You Do Not Live in Arizona

-Chris Hildebrand wrote this article about child custody in Arizona to ensure everyone has access to information about child custody and family law in Arizona.
+Chris Hildebrand wrote the information on this page about child custody in Arizona to ensure everyone has access to information about child custody and family law in Arizona.
 Chris is a divorce, child custody and family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” awards.